-- 0 Student not subject to probation or dismissal regulations; or a student who has attempted fewer than twelve cumulative credit hours.

-- 1 Good Standing A student who has attempted twelve or more cumulative credit hours and has a Cumulative Grade Point Average of 2.00 or higher is making satisfactory academic progress and is in good standing.

-- 2 Academic Probation

-- 3 Academic Suspension

-- 4 Academic Dismissal

-B. Academic Probation/Academic Suspension/Academic Dismissal
+- o 0 Student not subject to probation or dismissal regulations; or a student who has attempted fewer than twelve cumulative credit hours. - 0 1 Good Standing A student who has attempted twelve or more cumulative credit hours and has a Cumulative Grade Point Average of 2.00 or higher is making satisfactory academic progress and is in good standing. - o 2 Academic Probation - o 3 Academic Suspension - o 4 Academic Dismissal - 2.
+Academic Probation/Academic Suspension/Academic Dismissal